pingcap/docs-tidb-operator/en/prerequisites.md

 To deploy a multi-master, highly available cluster, see [Kubernetes documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/).

 The configuration of the Kubernetes master depends on the number of nodes.
-The more nodes there are, the more resources are needed.
-The number of nodes can be adjusted according to your needs.
+More nodes consumes more resources.
+You can adjust the number of nodes as needed.

 | Nodes in a Kubernetes cluster | Kubernetes master configuration |
 | :--- | :--- |